Jawbone/JBChartView/README.md

 #### JBBarChartView

-By default, a bar chart will orient all bars from the bottom up.
-Setting the following invert proprery to YES will cause both the selection view and bars to orient themselves top down.
+A bar chart can be inverted such that it's orientation is top->down (including the selection view) by setting the following property:

 	@property (nonatomic, assign, getter=isInverted) BOOL inverted;